zhihanyang2022/cnnvis/README.md

 * prettytable
 * Keras

-The `Visualizer` class is the only class defined in this library.

 To instantiate a `Visualizer` for visualizing aspects of the vgg16 network (or any other `keras.models.Sequential` and `keras.models.Model` instances:
 ```
 vgg16_model = keras.applications.VGG16(weights='imagenet', include_top=True)